jmadinlab/jmadinlab.github.io/designs.md

   </div>
 </div>

-Our designs have been cast in concrete in large numbers and added to large reef restoration projects to kick-start coral growth.
+We take the designs we’ve been testing with ceramic and scale them up using concrete.
+These concrete domes can be produced in larger numbers and added to reef restoration projects to help kick-start coral growth.

 <img src="/assets/designs/IMG_2815.jpeg" style="width:100%">